Aug 3, 2021

 Share

 No matter what role you are in at your SaaS organization, metrics are key to your success.
-They help you evaluate performance of the business, team as well as individual contributors.
+They help you evaluate the performance of the business, teams, and individual contributors.

-Let’s take a look at some metrics that directly measure your company’s revenue performance.
+Use these metrics to directly measure your company’s revenue performance.

 What is recurring revenue?